vladen/aerobus/spec/readme.md

 assert.isTrue(result2);
 ```

-does not forward publication when @function returns false.
+does not forward publication when @function returns null.

 ```js
 var bus = aerobus(),